Skip to main content

 Walter Tull

-In 1888, Walter Tull was born in Kent to a Barbadian man and an English woman.
+In 1888, Walter Tull was born in Kent to a Barbadian man and English woman.
 Both parents died when Tull was aged nine years old, so he and his brother were brought up in an orphanage.

 From 1908, Tull took to football.
 He was soon signed by Clapham FC, then in following years by Tottenham Hotspur and Northampton Town.

-When the First World War hit, Tull gave up his sporting career and enlisted.
-He had a successful career fighting in France.
-In 1916, Tull returned to England and trained to be an officer - the first Black person ever to do so.
+In 1916, Tull returned to England and trained to be an officer - the first black person ever to do so.

 Two years later, aged 29, he was killed while leading an attack on German trenches.
-Tull was recommended for Military Cross after his death, but never received one.
+Tull was recommended for a Military Cross after his death, but never received one.